vikashpani/scrap/README.md

+Hi Ishita, Supreeth,

+I've added two more findings to the deck.
+As requested, I’ve included interactive graphs by converting them into HTML outputs and linking them to the graph tiles in the presentation.
+Please download the ZIP file, open the presentation in slideshow mode, and click on any graph tile to view the corresponding interactive graph.

+Thanks!

 claims with bill amount over 10K, there are no professional claims; only institutional claims are present, with B20 being the most common diagnosis code in outpatient (49,955 claims), followed by Z21, Z00.00, R69, and F11.20.